 12.3 Content of Communications

-As soon as Customer becomes aware of or reasonably anticipates any event that may affect the availability of the Facility, Customer shall provide to FPL’s generation coordinator (regardless of time of day) information regarding such event and its affect on the availability of the Facility, including information regarding the following matters: (1) conditions, issues, or events which may affect the output or reliability of the generating units at the Facility; (2) time of day (expressed in a (24) twenty-four hour clock) when a generating unit is placed on the line and taken off the line; (3) the availability, or lack of availability, of the automated governor control or the automatic voltage regulators on the generating units and the times in which it will, or will not, be available for operation and the reason for such limitations; (4) the reactive capability of the Facility's generators; and (5) such other information as may be necessary for the stability or security of the FPL Transmission System or any transmission system of a third party.
+As soon as Customer becomes aware of or reasonably anticipates any event that may affect the availability of the Facility, Customer shall provide to [FPL’s Transmission Coordinator] (regardless of time of day) information regarding such event and its affect on the availability of the Facility, including information regarding the following matters: (1) conditions, issues, or events which may affect the output or reliability of the generating units at the Facility; (2) time of day (expressed in a (24) twenty-four hour clock) when a generating unit is placed on the line and taken off the line; (3) the availability, or lack of availability, of the automated governor control or the automatic voltage regulators on the generating units and the times in which it will, or will not, be available for operation and the reason for such limitations; (4) the reactive capability of the Facility's generators; and (5) such other information as may be reasonably necessary for the stability or security of the FPL Transmission System or any transmission system of a third party.

-If Customer anticipates that any of the events described above may occur, Customer shall promptly notify FPL’s generation coordinator thereof and Customer will coordinate its actions in respect of such event with FPL.
+If Customer anticipates that any of the events described above may occur, Customer shall promptly notify FPL’s Transmission Coordinator thereof and Customer will coordinate its actions in respect of such event with FPL.

 ARTICLE 13.
 PAYMENTS AND BILLING PROCEDURES

-13.1 Initial Deposit
+13.1 Credit Support

-At the time Customer executes and returns this Agreement to FPL, Customer shall also provide FPL with a letter of credit from a bank acceptable to FPL or other form of security acceptable to FPL that: (1) names FPL as beneficiary; and (2) is an amount equivalent to the estimated costs determined by FPL of the new FPL’s Interconnection Facilities and System Upgrades which FPL is required to install and for which Customer is responsible, less monies previously paid as set forth in Appendix J. Subsequently, once the letter of credit of the cost estimate is received by FPL from Customer, FPL will commence/continue the construction and installation of facilities associated with FPL’s Interconnection Facilities and System Upgrades for which FPL is responsible to construct under this Agreement.
+Within three days of the giving of Notice to Proceed, Customer shall also provide FPL with a letter of credit from a bank acceptable to FPL or other form of security acceptable to FPL that: (1) names FPL as beneficiary; and (2) is an amount equivalent to the estimated costs of the new FPL’s Interconnection Facilities and System Upgrades which FPL is required to install and for which Customer is responsible as set forth in Appendix J, less monies previously paid by Customer.

-13.2 Billing and Payment for Interconnection Facilities and Network Upgrades
+13.2 Billing and Payment for Interconnection Facilities and System Upgrades

 Pursuant to Article 13, as soon as practicable after construction of FPL’s Interconnection Facilities has been completed, FPL will provide Customer with an invoice showing a true-up of the actual costs of the facilities for which Customer is responsible for reimbursing FPL.
 The true-up of such actual costs will include a sufficient breakdown of labor, engineering, construction, materials, and overheads such that Customer will have the ability to verify the total charge.
-To the extent that the true-up results in the actual costs being greater than the estimate, Customer will reimburse FPL the difference between the total deposit as delineated in Appendix J and actual cost, with interest.
-Such interest (calculated in accordance with 18 C.F.R. § 35.19a) will be based on the running balance of the difference between the deposit and the actual cost.
+To the extent that the true-up results in the actual costs being greater than the amount previously paid by Customer, Customer will reimburse FPL the difference between the actual cost of such facilities that Customer is responsible for reimbursing FPL, minus (b) the total amount previously paid by Customer for such facilities.
 Such invoice shall be due when rendered and payable on or before the invoice payment due date in immediately available funds.
-To the extent that the true-up results in the actual costs being less than the estimate, FPL will refund to Customer, with interest, the difference between the deposit and the actual cost.
-Such interest (calculated in accordance with 18 C.F.R. § 35.19a) will be based on the running balance of the difference between the deposit and the actual cost.
+To the extent that the true-up results in the actual costs being less than the amount previously paid by Customer, FPL will refund to Customer, with interest, the difference between (a) the amount previously paid by Customer minus (b) the actual cost of such facilities for which Customer is responsible for reimbursing FPL, with such refund being fully paid in immediately available funds at the same time FPL submits its invoice to Customer.

 13.3 General Payment Procedure